-Pearl Causal Hierarchy: observing factual realities (L1), exerting actions to
+The Pearl Causal Hierarchy.
+Observing factual realities (L1), exerting actions to

 This work extends and reconceptualizes the ARC setup to support causal reasoning evaluation under limited data and distribution shift.
-Given a fully specified SCM, all three levels of the Pearl Causal Hierarchy (PCH) are well-defined: any observational (L1), interventional (L2), or counterfactual (L3) query can be answered about the environment under study [2].
+Given a fully specified SCM, all three levels of the Pearl Causal Hierarchy (PCH) are well-defined: any observational (L1), interventional (L2), or counterfactual (L3) query can be answered about the environment under study (Bareinboim et al. 2022).
 This formulation makes CausalARC an open-ended playground for testing reasoning hypotheses at all three levels of the PCH, with an emphasis on abstract, logical, and counterfactual reasoning.

 The CausalARC testbed.
 (A) First, SCM M is manually transcribed in Python code.
 (B)